gravitee-lab/GraviteeCiCdOrchestrator/documentation/tests/release-process/2-resume-release/README.md

         secrethub_repo: << pipeline.parameters.secrethub_repo >>
 ```

-The Full Pipeline of the simple Java maven project usedfor this tst, will look like this :
+The Full Pipeline of the simple Java maven project used for this test, will look like this :

 ```Yaml
 version: '2.1'